Assorted Racer Nerite Snail

-The Red Racer and Gold Racer Nerite Snail Combo contains an even quantity mix of both color forms of the rare and beautiful Vittina waigiensis!
+The Red Racer and Gold Racer Nerite Snail Combo contains a mix of color and patterns of the rare and beautiful Vittina waigiensis

 These snails create an extremely attractive color combination while providing diligent scavenging and algae eating services!